 During the two years that the project documents, I looked into the history of philosophy for traces of philosopher's phobias.
 I believe I have found a few.
 For instance, I think I have proof that Descartes was afraid, not of bandits but of water.
 I have also tried various philosophical and unphilosophical cures.

-For instance, I have tried to joke about my phobias.
+I have tried to joke about my phobias.
 Wit belittles its object.
 Just make fun of the crocodile that is looking at you, and it will not seem so frightening.
-That’s Woody’s cure.
-It works, at least in Woody Allen’s films.
-The problem is: would I be able to make a joke in front of the crocodile, or standing on Pascal’s Plank?
+The problem is: would I be able to make a joke in front of the crocodile, or standing on Pascal's Plank?
 Could I make a joke if my life depended on it?

 I have tried running a marathon.
-That is Baudelaire’s Cure.
-In an entry in his diary, Baudelaire notes that 12 or 14 leagues are enough to represent the in nite to the human mind.
+That is Baudelaire's Cure.
+In an entry in his diary, Baudelaire notes that 12 or 14 leagues are enough to represent the infinite to the human mind.
 12 leagues are just a little more than a marathon.
-Could I master this kind of in nite?
+Could I master this kind of infinite?
 What worried me above all was the dilation of time that one feels in panic and which might take place again while I was running.
 I would not stop, but what if each minute that I spent running felt longer and longer?
 Would poetry help keep time together?

 In any case, I could not go on running marathons.
-So I tried laying on a psychoanalyst’s couch.
+So I tried laying on a psychoanalyst's couch.
 The psychoanalyst did not say much.
-There was a lot of “hum, hum.”
 But I could see this cure could work.
 However, it would destroy my phobias.
-I would no longer be afraid of black dogs, and albino crocodiles, but whatever these represent in the childish mind I seem to have kept.
-So the world would be all at: crocodiles would longer distort space and time.
-All at and dull.
+I would no longer be afraid of dogs, and reptiles, but the world would be all flat: reptiles would longer distort space and time.
+All flat and dull.
 I would rather keep my phobias.

-In the end, I resolved to adopt Bachelard’s cure.
-Yes, Bachelard de- vises a cure against phobias, which consists of an imaginary training.
-It is like re-accomplishing the labors of Hercules so as to master in imagination all kinds of dangers.
-One tells oneself a story where one goes deep in an elemental distortion and, like Hercules, tries to nd a way to cope with the thing.
-In this way, one becomes an Imorg, like a cyborg, but an organism modi ed through imagination so as to be able to survive in all kinds of hostile environments.
-I already had twelve videos about my phobias, like the twelve labors of Hercules.
-It all t together.
-So telling stories would be the cure: that was what I had been doing without knowing.
+In the end, I resolved to adopt Bachelard's cure, which consists of an imaginary training.
+It is like re-accomplishing the labors of Hercules so as to master in imagination all kinds of elements.
+One tells oneself a story where one goes deep in an elemental distortion and, like Hercules, tries to find a way to cope with the thing.
+In this way, one becomes an Imorg, like a cyborg except it is all imaginary.